Phil Saviano, key clergy sex abuse whistleblower, dies at 69

 Although there was a hard edge to much of his life, Saviano enjoyed traveling extensively and developed a soft spot for Indigenous art.
 In 1999, he launched an e-commerce website, Viva Oaxaca Folk Art, showcasing handmade decorative pieces he purchased on trips to southern Mexico and resold to collectors across the U.S.

 He is survived by three brothers, Jim Saviano of Douglas; John Saviano of Douglas; and Victor Saviano of Boston; two nieces; and two nephews.
-Funeral arrangements were incomplete.
+A funeral Mass was scheduled for Friday at St. Denis Church in East Douglas.